troywill/emacs-org-mode-rails-bootstrap/twitter-bootstrap-step-by-step.md

         rails generate controller home index about contact --skip-stylesheets

-    Note the use of '&#x2013;skip-stylesheets' since we will use Twitter Bootstap's stylesheets
+    Note the use of '&#x2013;skip-stylesheets' since we will use Twitter Bootstrap's stylesheets

 8.  [ ] Set the default route to home/index in [config/routes.rb](../config/routes.rb)